1990 Bangladesh mass uprising: General election 1986

 In March 1986, Ershad declared that a general election would be held on 7 May.
-BNP led 7-Party Alliance decided to boycott the election and declared nationwide strikes to foil the election.
-15-Party Alliance led by Awami League initially declared to boycott the election on 17 March 1986.
+The BNP-led 7-Party Alliance decided to boycott the election and declared nationwide strikes to foil the election.
+The 15-Party Alliance led by the Awami League initially declared a boycott of the election on 17 March 1986.

 On 19 March at the Laldighi field of Chittagong, Sheikh Hasina declared:

 We have no plan to participate in the upcoming poll.
 Those who will participate in this poll will be declared 'national betrayer'.

 But later, on the night of 21 March 1986, Sheikh Hasina declared that the Awami League and 15-party alliance will join the election.

-Following the decision, five leftist parties including Workers' Party, Jatiya Samajtantrik Dal of the 15-party alliance withdrew themselves from the alliance and decided to boycott the election with 7-party alliance.
+Following the decision, five leftist parties, including the Workers' Party, Jatiya Samajtantrik Dal of the 15-party alliance, withdrew themselves from the alliance and decided to boycott the election with the 7-party alliance.

-The participation of Awami League and its seven allies in the election gave a path for next couple of years to the Ershad regime that had already created a new political party Jatiya Party and weakened the anti-Ershad movement in the country.
+The participation of Awami League and its seven allies in the election gave a path for the next couple of years to the Ershad regime that had already created a new political party, the Jatiya Party, and weakened the anti-Ershad movement in the country.

 Revival of the movement

-After the defeat in 1986 general elections, Awami League led 8-party alliance took a streets once again that bolstered the movement launched by BNP led 7-party alliance and Leftist 5-party alliance in 1987.
+After the defeat in the 1986 general elections, the Awami League-led 8-party alliance took to the streets once again, which bolstered the movement launched by the BNP-led 7-party alliance and leftist 5-party alliance in 1987.

-The leaders of two major alliances of the time Begum Khaleda Zia and Sheikh Hasina decided to move for a unified movement against the Ershad regime after a meeting on 28 October 1987 at Mahakhali of the capital.
+The leaders of two major alliances of the time, Begum Khaleda Zia and Sheikh Hasina, decided to move for a unified movement against the Ershad regime after a meeting on 28 October 1987 at Mahakhali in the capital.

-The movement reached a new peak in 1987 after the death of Nur Hossain who died during a police firing on a Jubo League rally.
-BNP, Awami League and all other parties started nationwide agitation in response to the police excesses.
-But eventually the movement in 1987–88 did not see much success due to the repressive measures from the government like the frequent house arrests of Begum Khaleda Zia and Sheikh Hasina.
+The movement reached a new peak in 1987 after the death of Nur Hossain, who died during a police firing on a Jubo League rally.
+The BNP, Awami League, and all other parties started nationwide agitation in response to the police excesses.
+But eventually the movement in 1987–88 did not see much success due to the repressive measures from the government, like the frequent house arrests of Begum Khaleda Zia and Sheikh Hasina.